 If you or a loved one has been arrested for a drug related crime, contact Elizabeth B. Carpenter — New Orleans Drug Crime Defense Attorney for a consultation.

-The drugs and other substances that are considered controlled substances under the CSA are divided into five schedules.
+The drugs and other substances that are considered controlled substances under the Controlled Substance Act (CSA) are divided into five schedules.
 A listing of the substances and their schedules is found in the DEA regulations.
 A controlled substance is placed in its respective schedule based on whether it has a currently accepted medical use in treatment in the United States and its relative abuse potential and likelihood of causing dependence.
 Some examples of controlled substances in each schedule are outlined below.

 Schedule I Controlled Substances

 Substances in this schedule have a high potential for abuse, have no currently accepted medical use in treatment in the United States, and there is a lack of accepted safety for use of the drug or other substance under medical supervision.